-Dr. Larry J. Davis (Dean/Associate Professor) currently serves as Dean of the College.
-He joined the University in 1993 as an Assistant Professor after having held a full time faculty appointment in the Department of Ophthalmology at Saint Louis University School of Medicine where he also served as Director of the Contact Lens Service from 1988-1993.
+Dr. Larry J. Davis (Associate Professor) joined the University in 1993 as an Assistant Professor after having held a full time faculty appointment in the Department of Ophthalmology at Saint Louis University School of Medicine where he also served as Director of the Contact Lens Service from 1988-1993.
+He served as Dean of the College from 2000-2022.